Astreonix/Data-Structure-Lab/Lab-01/README.md

 ## 📌 Overview

-This repository contains my work for a four-part C++ laboratory focused on **pointer arithmetic and array manipulation**.
+This repository contains my work for a four-part C++ laboratory focused on **pointer arithmetic, arrays, memory access, and array bounds**.

-The lab explores how pointers can be used to traverse arrays, access individual elements, calculate addresses, and perform operations without relying on traditional array indexing.
+The laboratory explores how pointers can be used to traverse arrays, access individual elements, calculate memory addresses, perform calculations, and analyze program behavior at the memory level.

-The four tasks progressively move from basic pointer-based array traversal to more critical analysis of **memory safety, array bounds, one-past-the-end pointers, and adversarial inputs**.
+The four tasks progressively move from basic pointer-based array traversal to more advanced analysis of:

+- Pointer arithmetic
+- Array traversal
+- Pointer dereferencing
+- Memory addresses
+- Array bounds
+- One-past-the-end pointers
+- Undefined behavior
+- Raw pointer limitations
+- Adversarial inputs
+- Pointer-based function parameters
+- Pointer range validation
+- Manual pointer tracing

-The main idea demonstrated throughout this lab is:
+The central concept demonstrated throughout this laboratory is:

 ```cpp
 *(ptr + i)